-This 13 mile stretch of rode twists its way alongside the beautiful Guadalupe River.
-The sweeping curves and sharp turns make this road one of the most popular ones to ride in the Canyon Lake area.
-There are plenty of campsites along the way, as well as the River Road Ice House, where you can catch live music and stop for a bite to eat.
+This 13-mile stretch of road twists its way alongside the beautiful Guadalupe River.
+The sweeping curves and sharp turns make this a popular route in the Canyon Lake area.
+There are plenty of campsites along the way and the River Road Ice House, where you can catch live music and stop for a bite to eat.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 |Top Weather Crash Condition|

 |Top Road Crash Condition|

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.

 - Crashes along this route involved the tendency for motorcyclists to take curves at an unsafe speed causing the rider to strike guardrails, concrete curbs, or retaining walls in the process.
 Most riders came to land in the Guadalupe River.
 Excessive speed can lead to worse injuries in the event of a crash.

 - 33% of motorcycle operators were not wearing a helmet.
 Helmets have consistently proven to significantly reduce the severity of head injuries in the event of a crash.
 Contrary to some beliefs, helmets do not cause neck injuries.